 Within Athora Belgium, the Actuarial Function is co-ordinated by the Chief Risk Officer (CRO).
-In other words, from an organisational point of view, the Actuarial Function Holder as a staff member of Athora Belgium is under the responsibility of the CRO who is mandated by the Executive Committee to ensure that the Actuarial Function has the means to perform its duties.
+In other words, from an organisational point of view, the Actuarial Function Holder of Athora Belgium is under the responsibility of the CRO who is mandated by the Executive Committee to ensure that the Actuarial Function has the means to perform its duties.
+Since February 2025, the Actuarial Function has been outsourced to KPMG Belgium.

-In order to warrant independency, the Actuarial Function has a direct functional reporting line to the Board of Directors, to which it has independent and direct access.
+In order to warrant independency, the Actuarial Function has a direct functional reporting line to the Board of Directors, to which it has independent and direct access, and is permanently invited to the Audit and Risk Committee.
 Therefore, the Actuarial Function can provide independent opinions directly to the Board.